Description:

 - A family or individual prepared for a very large, active dog

-- A home with room for a giant-breed dog (a fenced yard is a bonus)
+A home with room for a giant-breed dog (a fenced yard is REQUIRED

 Great Dane Care — Important Things to Know